-Despite the Working Group's original intention that the toolkit be non-exhaustive and a "living document", the Working Group has neither gone beyond the toolkit nor reviewed the toolkit or the effectiveness of its usage since its adoption.
+Despite the Working Group's original intention that the toolkit be non-exhaustive and a "living document," the Working Group has neither gone beyond the toolkit nor reviewed the toolkit or the effectiveness of its usage since its adoption.

-Adoption Time:
+Adoption Time

-The average adoption time on country-specific conclusions has doubled, from 3.4 months in 2006 to 6.6 months in 2013, well above the target adoption time of two months.
+The average adoption time of country-specific conclusions has increased from 3.4 months in 2006 to five months in 2014, well above the target adoption time of two months.
 Organizational, procedural, and political factors contribute to the delays.